zuiderkwast/Emysql/README.md

 This branch proposes a remedy for the github listed issue #9.

+**Race Test in etc/racetest/race9.erl**

+	make
+	cd etc/racetest
+	erlc race9.erl
+	erl -pa ./../../ebin -s race9 run -s init stop -noshell

+This reveals a race with the current Emysql HEAD.
+Some inserts are dropped.

+---

 **Race Test in etc/racetest/alllock.erl**

 	make
 	cd etc/racetest
 	erlc alllock.erl
 	erl -pa ./../../ebin -s alllock run -s init stop -noshell

+This is reported to show a deadlock for the proposed remedy for issue #9.
+This could not be confirmed yet.

 ---

 Erlang MySQL driver, based on a rewrite at Electronic Arts.
 [Easy][Samples] to use, Strong [connection pooling][Adding_a_Pool], [prepared statements][Executing_Prepared_Statements] & [stored procedures][Executing_Stored_Procedures].
 Optimized for a central node architecture and OLTP.